4 min read

 • Poor eyesight and/or hearing

-For starters, canines have 38 pairs of chromosomes.
+It should also be noted that canines have 38 pairs of chromosomes, as opposed to the human 46.
 This means that, in dogs, chromosome 21 has different functions and carries different genes.
 Chromosomal conditions are also thought to be rarer in dogs.

 How are chromosomal conditions like Down Syndrome in dogs diagnosed and treated?

-Because genetic testing is typically only available at specialized facilities, it will be difficult to confirm if your dog has a chromosomal abnormality.
+Because genetic testing is typically only available at specialized facilities, it may be difficult to confirm if your dog has a chromosomal abnormality.

-Since chromosomal abrnomalities are congenital, unfortunately, there is no cure.
-Your veterinarian will conduct a physical examination to determine if your dog has special needs.
+And since chromosomal abnormalities are congenital, unfortunately, there is no cure.
+Your vet will conduct a physical examination to determine if your dog has special needs.
 Make sure to notify your vet of any clinical signs you've observed and follow their instructions carefully.
-Most often, treatment will be palliative, or done to ease the dog's pain and improve their quality of life as much as possible rather than to cure the condition.
+Most often, treatment will be palliative, or done to ease the dog's pain and improve their quality of life as much as possible, rather than to cure the condition.

-Insuring your puppy as soon as “pawssible” is essential for preventing high vet care costs.
-Start comparing insurance plans from leading insurers like Healthy Paws and Embrace and save over $270 a year.
+Insuring your puppy is essential for preventing high vet care costs.
+With Wag!
+Compare, you can start comparing insurance plans from leading insurers like Healthy Paws and Embrace and save over $270 a year.

 Youtube Play